duelago/blinkers.ino/README.md

 Add a 330Ω resistor in series with the data line.
 Place a 1000µF capacitor across the LED strip’s power lines.

+Connecting the Switch
+Use a simple SPST (Single Pole Single Throw) switch.
+Connect one terminal of the switch to GND.
+Connect the other terminal to D2 (GPIO 4) on the Wemos D1 Mini.
+Note: The code uses an internal pull-up resistor on D2, so no external resistor is needed.

+How It Works
+When the switch is closed (connected to GND), digitalRead(SWITCH_PIN) returns LOW, and the program runs the LED blinking logic.
+When the switch is open (disconnected from GND), digitalRead(SWITCH_PIN) returns HIGH, and the LEDs are turned off, and the program does nothing.